Beehive324/Chat/README.md

-Client - Server Chat Application
+##Client - Server Chat Application
-Server broadcasts all messages, while clients send and responc to other messages from other clients
+Server broadcasts all messages receive from clients, while clients send and responc to other messages from other clients

 Graphical User Interface built using tkinter